 - You must first make Honorlock visible in your course menu.
 See this article on editing Canvas course menus.

 - Create your assessment as a Canvas Quiz as you normally would.
-(If you need help converting a traditional paper and pencil exam to Canvas, please see information about converting paper exams into Canvas.)

 - Finally, enable Honorlock for your exam by following Honorlock's Using Honorlock with Canvas tutorial.